zowe/docs-site/docs/user-guide/cli-using-understanding-core-command-groups.md

 The `zos-logs` command group retrieves the z/OS operations logs.

-With the `zos-logs` command group, you can perform the following tasks:
+With the `zos-logs` command group, you can perform the following task:

 * List z/OS operations logs within a specified time frame.